Table of contents

 - Contact Local Installers: Obtain quotes from multiple providers to compare costs.

-- Research Government Schemes: Explore eligibility for heat pump installation grants and other incentives to reduce upfront costs.
+- Research Government Schemes: Check your eligibility for heat pump installation grants and other incentives to reduce upfront costs.